Gopher tortoise: Habitat conversion

-In the past, approximately 83,955 gopher tortoises were incidentally taken (destroyed) and 137,759 acres of gopher tortoise habitat was permitted for development in Florida as developers could acquire Florida Fish and Wildlife Conservation Commission Incidental Take Permits to build in the gopher tortoises' natural habitat.
-Additional gopher tortoise habitat was lost due to issuance of Special Tortoise Relocation Permits and Standard Tortoise Relocation Permits, but the total acreage of habitat lost and total number of gopher tortoises relocated cannot be estimated due to issuance of these two types of permits.
+In the past, about 83,955 gopher tortoises were incidentally taken (destroyed) and 137,759 acres of gopher tortoise habitat were permitted for development in Florida, as developers could acquire Florida Fish and Wildlife Conservation Commission (FFWC) incidental take permits to build in the gopher tortoises' natural habitat.
+Additional gopher tortoise habitat was lost due to issuance of both special and standard tortoise relocation permits, but the total acreage of habitat lost and total number of gopher tortoises relocated cannot be estimated due to issuance of these two types of permits.
 Both the tortoise and their burrows are now protected under state laws.
-On July 31, 2007, the Florida Fish and Wildlife Conservation Commission implemented new permitting rules requiring developers to relocate tortoises.
+On July 31, 2007, the FFWC implemented new permitting rules requiring developers to relocate tortoises.
 Starting on April 22, 2009, three types of permits were available in Florida for developers wishing to build on gopher tortoise habitat.
-Two of these permits allow for the relocation of gopher tortoises, either to some other place on the site being used for construction, or to a recipient site which has been certified by the Florida Fish and Wildlife Conservation Commission.
+Two of these permits allow for the relocation of gopher tortoises, either to some other place on the site being used for construction, or to a recipient site that has been certified by the FFWC.
 The third type of permit allows for temporary relocation of tortoises while major utility lines are installed.
 In the third case, the tortoises are returned to their habitat after construction is complete.

-In Florida, gopher tortoises may be eaten by some growth stage of invasive snakes like Burmese pythons, reticulated pythons, Southern African rock pythons, Central African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.
+In Florida, gopher tortoises may be eaten by some growth stage of invasive snakes such as Burmese pythons, reticulated pythons, southern African rock pythons, central African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.